pregnancy and post natal

 --What can I do after I give birth to get back into shape quickly?

-Walking is a great exercise to start with but be sure to also rest, even 5-10 minutes lying on your side a few times during the day.
-You may be able to start light exercises, however these are best done with guidance from your physiotherapist trained in this area.
+During the first six weeks after birth, walking is a great exercise to start with along with gentle core and pelvic floor muscle activation exercises.
+After this, you may be able to start light exercises, however these are best done with guidance from your physiotherapist trained in this area.
 Allow your body to gradually get stronger and hold off on high impact activities such as running and sport for at least 3-6 months.
-Take time to read the pelvic floor first guidelines for safe exercise after birth www.pelvicfloorfirst.org.au
+The Pelvic Floor First website is a great resource for safe exercise during and after pregnancy.

 --How do I know if I need physiotherapy or other medical attention after pregnancy?